-- Rotational grazing or short periods of set stocking - Rotational grazing, short periods of set stocking and long periods of set stocking - Tetraploids Diploids
+· Rotational grazing, short periods of set stocking and long periods of set stocking

 For more information on the advantages and management consideration of diploids and tetraploids see pages 60-61.

 4. Do you need strong ryegrass growth rates early in spring or is late spring feed quality more important?